 E. If a party objects to the choice of health care provider made pursuant to Subsection D of this section, then he shall file an objection to that choice pursuant to Subsection F of this section with a workers' compensation judge within three days from receiving the notice.
 He shall also provide notice of that objection to the other party.
-If the employer does not file his objection within the three-day period, then he shall be liable for the cost of treatment provided by the worker's health care provider until the employer does file his objection and the workers' compensation judge has rendered his decision as set forth in Subsection G of this section.
-If the worker does not file his objection within the three-day period, then the employer, subject to the provisions of Subsections F, G and H of this section.
+If the employer does not file his objection within the three-day period, then he shall be liable for the cost of treatment provided by the worker's health care provider until the employer does file his objection G of this section.
+If the worker does not file his objection within the three-day period, then he shall be liable for the cost of treatment provided by the worker's health care provider until the employer does file his objection G of this section.
+If the worker does not file his objection within the three-day period, then the employer shall only be liable for the cost of treatment from the health care provider selected by the employer, subject to the provisions of Subsections F, G and H of this section.
 Nothing in this section shall remove the employer's obligation to provide reasonable and necessary health care services to the worker so long as the worker complies with the provisions of this section.